cloudstax/firecamp/docker/volume/aws-ecs-agent-patch/README.md

 AWS ECS currently does not support to specify volume driver.
+See ECS Open Issue [Volume Driver support](https://github.com/aws/amazon-ecs-agent/issues/236).
 Once AWS ECS supports the custom volume driver, there is no need to patch ecs-agent.

 Apply patch
 1. copy firecamp_task_engine.go to cloudstax/amazon-ecs-agent/agent/engine/